-The power of the IoT device increases greatly when a business process (jBPM) can use them to provide information about our real-world as well as execute IoT device actions as part of our business process.
-The jBPM-BPMN modular allows us to define both the business processes and IoT devices behavior at the same time using one (BPM) diagram.
+The power of the IoT device increases greatly when business process (jBPM) can use them to provide information about our real-world as well as execute IoT device actions as part of our business process.
+The jBPM-BPMN modular allow us to define both the business processes and IoT devices behavior at the same time using one (BPM) diagram.
 In our examples, we will be adding Drools-jBPM to IoT devices.
-Making "Things Smart" is the application of AI to IoT platform via Drools Rules Inference Reasoning, jBPM, and Expert Systems (ES) Architecture.
+Making "Things Smart" is the application of AI to IoT platform via DroolsRules Inference Reasoning, jBPM, and ES-Expert Systems Architecture.